KarolinaMot/HLSL-and-ue5-blog/_site/index.md

 Here we define the public dependencies of the module as in previous examples.
 We also add `Source/Runtime/Renderer/Private` to the include paths, as we will be referencing some private classes.

+#### Step 4:  Add the Module to the Project

 Finally, we need to actually add the module to the project.
 For starters let's add our custom module to the `PublicDependencyModuleNames` of our primary module.
 This can be found under  `Source/ProjectName/AuraShaderModule.Build.cs`.

+1. Primary Module’s Build.cs: Add your custom module to the primary module’s dependencies by updating `ProjectName.Build.cs`:

 ```c#
 //AuraShaderModule.Build.cs